 The LEAF list

-You can use the LEAF checklist as a guideline to handling negative feedback from guests:
+You can use the LEAF checklist as a guideline on how to handle negative feedback from customers:

 Listen: Listen and respond to the guest, showing that you understand what they are saying.